 The Management Company may appoint more than one Investment Manager (each such Investment Manager, a "Co-Investment Manager") in respect of a Sub-Fund.
-Where the Management Company has done so, the Sub-Fund shall be jointly managed by the co-Investment Managers disclosed in the relevant section in Appendix I. Similarly, an Investment Manager may delegate its portfolio management functions to more than one Sub-Investment Manager (each such Sub-Investment Manager, a "Co-Sub-Investment Manager") in respect of a Sub-Fund, which shall also be disclosed accordingly in the relevant section in Appendix I.
+Where the Management Company has done so, the Sub-Fund shall be jointly managed by the Co-Investment Manager disclosed in the relevant section in Appendix I. Similarly, an Investment Manager may delegate its portfolio management functions to more than one Sub-Investment Manager") in respect of a Sub-Fund, shall also be disclosed accordingly in the relevant section in Appendix I.